Defining Gale-Force Winds And How They Are Formed

 It not only breaks down the different gale strengths into 4 separate categories, but each one is clearly defined with its own description and associated land & sea conditions highlighted.

-It also shows where gale force winds sit in comparison with other wind strengths, which helps you to view any type of wind in context.
+It also shows where gale-force winds sit in comparison with other wind strengths, which helps you to view any type of wind in context.
 It is helpful to assess the threat a gale poses and accurately convey relevant information to a third party familiar with this classification.

-What Are The Cause Of Gale Force Winds
+What Are The Causes Of Gale-Force Winds?

-(You can find out more about the formation of wind, as well as its relationship with high and low-pressure systems in this in-depth article.)
+(You can find out more about the formation of wind, as well as its relationship with high and low-pressure systems, in this in-depth article.)

 Tropical storms, cyclones, and hurricanes illustrate this point very clearly.
 Depending on the low-pressure system’s strength, winds of gale-force strength are reached very quickly and can quickly build up to reach hurricane strength wind speeds.